qrvey/partner-portal/docs/ui-docs/datasets/transformations.md

 If/Else transform can be used when there is a need to create a branch - based on a condition - in the series of transformations.
 In the following example, an If/Else transform has been used along with two Date Add transforms to calculate the potential delivery date based on the location of the customer who put in an order: Orders shipped to NYC are delivered the next day, while it takes three days from the order date to ship to everywhere else.

 ![transformations](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Transformations/transformation_if.png#thumbnail-60)

+>**Note**: When you disable the parent transformation, all of the children transformations appear disabled as well; when the parent transformation is enabled, the children transformations appear enabled too.
+If a child transformation has been disabled, and then the parent transformation is disabled, the child transformation will remain disabled even when/if you enable the parent transformation again.

 ### Record Copy